Features

 Source Settings, Color Transformations and Embedded LUTs

-In order to view the Source Settings window, you must right-click a clip in a bin and select Source Settings… There are three tabs in this window, Linked Plug-in, Color Encoding, and FrameFlex that affect
+In order to view the Source Settings window, you must right click a clip in a bin and select Source settings… There are three tabs in this window, Linked Plug-in, Color Encoding and FrameFlex that affect the image appearance.

 The image preview on the Linked Plug-in tab shows the image in the format before any Color